A selection of some of the

 Mary was the only child of Henry VIII (her mother was Catherine of

-quickly and efficiently disposed of Lady Jane Gray – proclaimed Queen when
+and efficiently disposed of Lady Jane Gray – proclaimed Queen when Mary’s

-Mary’s younger brother Edward VI, died at age 9 – by beheading her, a process
+younger brother Edward VI, died at age 9 – by beheading her, a process not

-not unfamiliar to her, being the daughter of Henry VIII!!
-Mary’s marriage to Philip of Spain was
+unfamiliar to her, being the daughter of Henry VIII!!
+Mary’s marriage to Philip of Spain was entirely

-entirely political – his close aid once wrote: "The marriage was concluded
+political – his close aid once wrote: "The marriage was concluded for no

 ex Chris Comber collection.
 SOLD